Sid-arthh/AutomationViaPython/README.md

 #### File handling
 a.
 This opens the data_file in read mode and assigns its content to the variable data_content.
 The with statement ensures that the file is automatically closed after reading.

     with open(data_file, 'r') as f:
     data_content = f.read()

 b.
 This block uses the yaml.safe_load() function from the yaml module to parse the content of data_content as YAML data.
 The resulting data is stored in the template_data variable.
 The next line uses the get() method on template_data to retrieve the value associated with the key 'template'.
 If the key does not exist, it assigns an empty string to template_value

     template_data = yaml.safe_load(data_content)
     template_value = template_data.get('template', '')

+c.
+This line concatenates the value of template_value with the string '.yml' or '.yaml' to form the name of the template file and assigns it to template_file.
     template_file = template_value + '.yml'
     if not template_file:
     template_file = template_value + '.yaml'
-This line concatenates the value of template_value with the string '.yml' or '.yaml' to form the name of the template file and assigns it to template_file.